I am an employment counselor. Well, you can call me a career counselor, as most of people consider me to be it!

 Getting a job does not require any planning.
 Rather you need a set of skills and efficiency to get the specific task done.

 The skills you possess in your career are those learned and developed during the job.
-This can be an individualized learning or any special training.
+This can be individualized learning or any special training.

 Let me clear this with an example.
 You were once a beautician doing the basic salon tasks.
 Later on, you opened your own salon.
 When you got your first job then you might not possess the skills needed.
 But you gain them over time.
 The skills you learned during your job have helped to shape your career.
 As a result, you are presently successful and earning more.